HIIQII/BioInfo-852/Week5/README.md

 #### Evaluation

-##### The per base sequence quality and per sequence quality modules show consistently high read quality, which indicates the dataset is technically sound.
-However, the per base sequence content is uneven, especially at the beginning and end of reads.
+##### The per-base sequence quality and per-sequence quality modules show consistently high read quality, which indicates the dataset is technically sound.
+However, the per-base sequence content is uneven, especially at the beginning and end of reads.
 This is a common artifact in RNA-seq libraries caused by priming and adapter effects, and while flagged by FASTQC, it is not unexpected and should not seriously impact downstream analyses after trimming.

-#### uality Control
+#### Quality Control
 ```bash
 set -uex
 SRR=SRR3194431